-Seven new Christmas lighting features will be unveiled on Thursday (29 November) at Ashington’s Christmas Lights Switch-On 2018.
+Seven new Christmas lighting features, designed by Ashington children, will be unveiled at Ashington’s Christmas Lights Switch-On on Thursday (28 November).

-The seven designs are from a now annual competition, organised by Ashington Town Council, with schools in the town.
-Ashington schoolchildren have designed new lighting features for the past eight years and this year seven schools entered with a winning design from each school.
+The designs are from a now annual competition, organised by Ashington Town Council, with schools in the town.
+Ashington children have designed new lighting features for the past nine years and this year’s competition saw six school’s entering with seven winning designs.

-The seven lucky winners will join special guest, BBC Newcastle’s Alfie Joey, on Thursday to lead the countdown to the switch-on.
-The winning designs will be placed around the Christmas Tree, on Station Road, and where the countdown will take place.
+The seven lucky winners will join special guest, Father Christmas, to lead the countdown to the Switch-On, which will take place on Thursday 28 November, on the one way section of Station Road.
+The winning designs will be placed around the town's Christmas Tree and where the countdown will take place.